SESSIONS Lectures and Workshops

 2 hrs

-1. Introduction to innovation in dental education — the need for new teaching approaches in dental training.
+1. Introduction to innovative simulation skills training in dental education — the need for new and adaptive teaching approaches in dental training.

-2. Types of innovative educational tools — digital learning platforms, virtual simolation.
+2. Types of innovative and sustainable educational tools for remote learning and teaching.

-1. Describe the role of innovation in dental education.
+1. Describe the role of innovative approaches in dental education.

 2. Identify different types of innovative dental education tools.